DesktopMan/aspnet-core-docker-ssl/README.md

 ### Create your database and schema

-Now make sure you have the lastes migrations files of your database schema.
+Now make sure you have the latest migrations files of your database schema.

 ```
 dotnet ef migrations add InitialCreate